-Lo west level shou ld be considered d first, followed by progressively more intensive consequences. level, prior offenses, course of action and Offenses identified LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 by state suspension code Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) Support and Out-of- School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 4 OFFE NSES ^{3,7} environment (e. g., talking out of turr or that distracts from n, throwing items, ho nessages, disrupting o rseplay, sending Disruption (704) Intentionally engaging in minor behavior that distracts from the learning environment.
-Intentionally and persistently engaging in minor behavior that distracts from the learning environment. (e.g., talking out of turn, throwing small items, horseplay) Intentionally engateaching and learns harmful items, sen Theft (803) Schools should consider the following factors: • The monetary value of Taking or obt aining property of a knowledge o nother without perm of the owner. ission and/or the property Whether the student knew the property was valuable or expensive to replace Intentionally ta without owner's p the taker is an ele stud permission, where ementary school Whether the student acted in the heat of the moment, as opposed to planning ahead The student's age Intentionally t without owne aking property r's permission.
-The student's purpose in taking the property Whether the behavior is persistent/behavioral Intentionally ta without owner's p the theft is especi- on the list permission, where ally serious based
+Lo west level shou ld be considere d first, followed by 23 consequences.
+Consideration should be given to age, grade, developmental level, prior offenses, intentionality, and circumstances of incident in determining appropriate course of action and consequence Offenses identified by LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 the state suspension Classroom and Classroom, Support, Support, Removal, Support and Support, Out-of-School code Support Responses (e.g., written apology, In-school Removal Responses (e.g., Administrative Responses (e.g., Out-of-School Removal Responses (e.g., Removal, Referral Responses (e.g., talk with school counselor, detention) community service, peer mediation, temporary restorative practices, in-school intervention, restorative practices, mentoring programs, long-term suspension, extended suspension, counselor, accentions removal from class) in-school suspension) short-term suspension) expulsion, refer to alternative ed.)
+LEVEL 4 OFFE NSES ^{3.7} ing in behavior that ut of turn, throwing i /social media messag , 7 sociai media messag I jes, uisi upting u jire ur III j.
+Intentionally engaging in minor behavior that distracts from the learning Disruption (704) environment.
+Intentionally and persistently engaging in minor behavior that distracts from the learning environment. (e.g., talking the learning enviror Intentionally engaging in moderate to serious behavior that distracts from teaching and learning, and directly affects the safety of others. (e.g., throwing harmful items, sending incendiary texts/social media messages, disrupting a , , , , Theft (803) Takina or ohtainina property of another without nermission and for knowledge of Schools should consider the following factors: the o • and or knowledge of The monetary value of the property Whether the student knew g property without the property was valuable or expensive to replace nission, where the tary school student.
+Whether the student acted in the heat of the moment, as opposed to planning ahead g property without The student's ageThe student's purpose in the owner's permission. taking the property g property without Whether the behavior is persistent/behavioral nission, where the erious based on the factors.